 Domicile and Deemed Domicile – Spot the Difference

-In a previous article, we looked at the concepts of residence and ordinary residence – another crucially important concept for immigrants to and emigrants from the UK, as far as tax is concerned, is domicile.
-We looked at four sporting stars as examples, but sportspeople are not the only section of the population who come from overseas to the UK to live and work – with the opening of borders within the EU, this is now a commonplace issue, and one much beloved of exam question setters!
+In this article we focus on an individuals domicile.
+In the previous article we looked at footballers as examples, but sportspeople are not the only section of the population who come from overseas to the UK to live and work this is now commonplace, and one much beloved of exam question setters!

 Domicile is a legal concept rather than a construct of the tax authorities.
 Broadly a person’s domicile is the country which is their natural home, to which they would eventually expect to return – their homeland.
 You can only have one at a time, and once you have one, it’s very hard to lose.